connascence/websource/content/connascence-dynamic/connascence-of-values.rst

 		Draft = 2
 		Published = 2

-We have effectively introduced a level of indirection between the ``Article`` class and it's initial state value.
+We have effectively introduced a level of indirection between the ``Article`` class and its initial state value.